becky-new/becky-new.github.io/_pages/about.md

 title: Becky Kim
 permalink: /about
 comments: true
-published: true
+published: false
 ---

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Hi, I'm a uni student who lives in South Korea.
+<p>Hi, I'm a university student who lives in South Korea.
 I'll post my projects, experiences, and study process with tips about biomedical data science and cognitive neuroscience.</p>

 <p>Even though this git blog has to be renewed asap, I don't know much about github and langauges such as CSS, Javascript, Ruby....</p>